jw1912/bullet/README.md

 Use `./target/release/bullet-utils[.exe] help` to see specific usage.

-### Currently Supported Backends:
+### Backends:
-#### Default
-Reference CPU backend.
-It is suitable for training small networks or various utilities, such as loading nets to requantise them or test their output on specific positions.

-> [!WARNING]
-> Not intended for serious training use.
-If you need to train on CPU, use the [legacy](https://github.com/jw1912/bullet/tree/legacy) branch.
+Building `bullet` requires a C++ compiler - it is recommend to use `clang`.
+- If on Windows, get it directly from LLVM github releases
+- You may need to specify the environment variable `CXX=clang++`

 #### CUDA
-The "first class" supported backend.
-To compile to target CUDA you need to enable the `cuda` feature, as demonstrated in the [wiki](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet).
-You will need to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), and have an available C++ compiler.
+The default backend.
+You will need to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).

-> [!NOTE]
-> If you are on Windows, it is recommended to use clang, direct from LLVM github releases, for the C++ compiler.

 #### HIP
-Mainly directed toward users with AMD GPUs.
-To compile to target HIP you need to enable the `hip` feature, as demonstrated in the [wiki](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet).
-You will need to install the [HIP SDK](https://rocm.docs.amd.com/projects/install-on-windows/en/latest/how-to/install.html).

 > [!NOTE]
 > If you are on Windows, you must also add `%HIP_PATH%\bin\` to the PATH variable in your system environment variables.

 > [!WARNING]
-> Due to what appears to be a bug in RoCM, some tests will sometimes fail due to missed synchronisation between device and host in a multithreaded context.
-As the trainer only calls kernels from one thread, this should not be an issue in training.

-> [!WARNING]
 > The HIP backend is not *officially* supported on Linux (due to unresolved issues with annoying platform dependent stuff), but it has been made to work by a couple of users with some minor edits.

+For users with AMD GPUs.
+To compile to target HIP you need to enable the `hip` feature.
+You will need to install the [HIP SDK](https://rocm.docs.amd.com/projects/install-on-windows/en/latest/how-to/install.html).